GoogleCloudPlatform/backlogged-pinball-backend/codelab/index.md

 You will replace the if statement's false condition with a check for a **GameEnded** event.
 In case of that event, the code will call send_response or sendResponse with **reaction_type** `DISPLAY_MESSAGE`, and **data** `"{MessageKey: "LUCKY", "HexColor": "#EA8600"}`.
 The **MachineId** should be the one from the GameEnded event.

 You will replace the empty stub of the send_response or sendResponse function with one that will send the specified message to the Pub/Sub `TOPIC_ID` of project `PROJECT_ID`.
 Both those values are already defined and assigned in the sample code.
-Use Gemini CodeAssist and online documentation to write the code.
+Use Gemini Code Assist and online documentation to write the code.
 The code should return the result of the Pub/Sub publishing operation.

 When the physical Pinball machine receives this message, it will display the congratulatory text to the player.